f5devcentral/f5-security-hub-extension/README.md

 BIG-IP VE 14.0 or later running on EC2

-BIG-IP 13.1 will work but the logging profile must be created by hand see f5devcentral/f5-security-hub-extension#1
+BIG-IP 13.1 will work but the logging profile must be created by hand see the [issue on log creation failure](https://github.com/f5devcentral/f5-security-hub-extension/issues/1)

 ## Docs